 The Grizzled Gameplay

 At the end of a round, the Mission Leader gets to take a Speech token.
-These tokens are very powerful if used correctly since they allow the player to choose one of the six threats and anyone who has one of those cards can discard it.
+These tokens are very powerful if used correctly since they allow the player to choose one of the six threats and anyone who has one of those cards can discard them.

 Check out The Grizzled at Amazon

-- Our group has been very impressed with the theme in The Grizzled because it is so different than any other co-op tabletop game we’ve played.
+- My group has been very impressed with the theme in The Grizzled because it is so different than any other co-op game we’ve played.
 It forces you to work together because you really want to make it out of this war.
 There’s certainly a team puzzle aspect to it, but you’ll have a hard time not imagining that you’re in a terrible war when you’re playing this game.
 It’s a very impressive accomplishment by the designers.

 - The Grizzled is a game with a war theme, but it is not a game about fighting in a war.
-We knew that going into it, but some people will be surprised to find out that there is no fighting in this game.
+I knew that going into it, but some people might be surprised to find out that there is no fighting in this game.
 While it is a very good game for what it is, it might not be for people who prefer fighting games or traditional war games.

 - The two-player game isn’t nearly as satisfying as the 3+ player games.
 The dummy player doesn’t really make up for the missing third player.